robosiddhi/Expression_Prototype_clock/README.md

 # Expression_Prototype_clock

-This is an simple Microcontroller project which display time and express emotion of the user and give a tip
+Description: Expression Clock is an simple prototype.
+Wich change the display acording to the user expression and also give a reminder to drink water and differnt types of works.It uses Microcontroller,Oled display and a Touchsensor.